mbaraa/schwifter/README.md

 - Install DE or WM [Plasma, Gnome, XFCE, Mate, LXDE, LXQt, Openbox, i3wm]

-- Install Accessories Apps [Albert, Kitty....]
+- Install Accessories Apps

+- Install Development Apps

+- Install Office Apps

 ## Contact me :)
 - If you liked the program 😇 grab me a cup of coffee @ [PayPal](https://www.paypal.me/baraamasri) if you didn't like it